Did you know that not all house plants are pet friendly?

 A beautiful fragrant Mediterranean plant that will provide you with a stylish look as well as some tasty additions to your cooking.
 Rosemary prefers dry roots and will absorb moisture through the air, so water only when the soil is dry to touch.
 You can also place a small pot of water nearby and the rosemary plant will absorb it through the air as it evaporates.
 Make sure your rosemary is positioned in a spot that gets plenty of sunlight.

-While the above plants (and some others) are technically safe for cats and dogs it’s always best to be safe rather than sorry by placing all houseplants out of reach from your furry friends.
+While the above plants (and some others) are technically pet friendly it’s always best to be safe rather than sorry by placing all houseplants out of reach from your furry friends.
 In doing this it will eliminate temptation and any possible tummy upsets.

 If you suspect your cat or dog has ingested a plant, make sure you monitor them closely for any signs of negative reactions and contact a vet immediately if necessary.
 Although a plant may be non-toxic to cats and dogs it doesn’t mean ingesting it will make your pet feel very good.